2 CROSS-SECTIONAL TECHNOLOGIES

 Related chapters.
 Techniques described in Chapter 2.3 “Architecture and Design: Method and Tools” are complementary to the techniques presented here: in that chapter, corresponding challenges are described from the design process viewpoint, whereas here we focus on a detailed description of the challenges concerning reliability, safety, and cybersecurity within the levels of the design hierarchy.

-Figure 2.4. - Role of quality, reliability, safety and cybersecurity of electronic components and systems for digitalisation
+Figure 2.4 - Role of quality, reliability, safety and cybersecurity of electronic components and systems for digitalisation.

-Figure 2.4. - Role of quality, reliability, safety and cybersecurity of electronic components and systems for digitalisation">
+Figure 2.4 - Role of quality, reliability, safety and cybersecurity of electronic components and systems for digitalisation.

-With increasing dependence on different manufacturing nodes accelerated by advanced packaging, heterogenous, AI and human-created software integration, the need for verification of authenticity of ingoing components (HW and SW) is crucial.
+With increasing dependence on different manufacturing nodes accelerated by advanced packaging, heterogeneous, AI and human-created software integration, the need for verification of authenticity of ingoing components (HW and SW) is crucial.
 Numerous reports show that counterfeits are making its way into production, but even more alarming is the risk of tampered devices that may give foreign powers back-door entry into critical systems.
 This is especially important for critical applications in defence, automotive, communications, etc. Here, the importance of an ability to verify and identify counterfeits and altering of semi components and electronics cannot be overestimated.
 This is particularly important for sub-components manufactured outside of the EU.
 The right tools for accurate verification ensures safe use of components in sensitive or critical environment, and that devices uphold the optimum quality and reliability, as well as making sure no tampering has been done that could lead to back-door hacking of critical systems.

 Five Major Challenges have been identified: